WDAF-FM: Second country era

 On December 5, 2019, it was announced that WDAF-FM would become the flagship radio station of the Kansas City Chiefs with the start of the 2020 season, directly off their win in Super Bowl LIV, after the expiration of a 30-year deal with Cumulus Media's KCFX (101.1).
-Sister station KCSP carries wrap-around coaches and players programming and also simulcasts select games.
-The Audacy app carries coverage of the game on desktops/laptops only.
-On August 8, 2024, Audacy announced that, as part of the move of KCSP's programming to KRBZ as KFNZ-FM "96.5 the Fan", that station would become the new flagship station of the Chiefs; WDAF-FM would continue to simulcast Chiefs games for the 2024 season.
+Sister station KCSP carried wrap-around coaches and players programming and also simulcasts select games.
+The Audacy app carried coverage of the game on desktops/laptops only.
+On August 8, 2024, Audacy announced that, as part of the move of KCSP's programming to KRBZ as KFNZ-FM "96.5 the Fan", both KFNZ (AM) and KFNZ-FM are officially the new flagship stations of the Chiefs; WDAF-FM simulcast Chiefs games for the 2024 season.

 In 2025, the station dismissed longtime hosts Zeke Montana, Codie Allen and Jeff ‘Shotgun’ Jaxon.
 A new morning show, “Jenny & Jagger” with Jenny Matthews and Mike ‘Jagger’ Thomas, was launched.
 The afternoon shift was taken over by Scotty Kay, voice-tracked from sister station WUSN in Chicago.